nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Whenever you are confronted with machine learning it is good to known that different methods, and thus approaches, exist.

-At the highest level, machine learning can be categorized into two main types:
+At the highest level, machine learning can be categorized into the following core types:

-* Supervised learning and
+* Supervised learning.
 * Unsupervised learning.
+* Reinforcement Learning.

 .. image:: /images/ml-methods.png